-Dark grey tracksuit with school badge on the jumper, Light blue polo with badge, white or grey socks and sensible black shoes/ trainers (no colour) with Velcro fasteners (if possible).
+Dark grey tracksuit with school badge on the jumper, Light blue polo with badge, white or grey socks and sensible black shoes/trainers (no colour) with Velcro fasteners.
+We also ask that you purchase a St Matthew's book bag and a St Matthew's coat will also be available to purchase.
+All uniform can be purchased at Brienda Fashion Shop Ltd (74 Muirhead Avenue East)